- Find a Trail

-The West County & Joe Rodota trails system takes in some of Sonoma County's most scenic and sweeping rural vistas.
-The Joe Rodota trail is built along the corridor of the old Petaluma and Santa Rosa Railway, which carried passengers between Santa Rosa, Petaluma and Sebastopol until it was abandoned in 1984.
-The rail-trail system was designated as a Community Millennium Trail by then-First Lady Hillary Clinton and the White House Millennium Council, in partnership with the U.S. Department of Transportation and Rails-to-Trails Conservancy.
+The West County Regional Trail is built along the corridor of the old Petaluma and Santa Rosa Railway, which carried passengers between Santa Rosa, Petaluma and Sebastopol until it was abandoned in 1984.
+Seamlessly linked with the Joe Rodota Trail in Sebastopol, the rail-trail system was designated as a Community Millennium Trail by then-First Lady Hillary Clinton and the White House Millennium Council, in partnership with the U.S. Department of Transportation and Rails-to-Trails Conservancy.

+After 1 mile, trail users must turn left onto Occidental Road.
+Stay on Occidental Road for just under another 1 mile until you see the resumption of the off-road trail on your right.
 This last 4-mile section of the trail passes through beautiful vineyards, picturesque farmland and orchards.
-A special treat is the fresh aroma coming from apple mills you will pass the industrial section of the trail on the second mile of the West County trail.
-The trail finally ends at Ross Station Road in Forestville.
+A special treat is the fresh aroma coming from apple mills you will pass on the industrial section of the trail in Graton.

 Everything grows in Sonoma County; grapes, apples, redwoods, oak trees, and palm trees.
 When visiting Sonoma county be sure to eat out at a restaurant serving locally grown produce and wines.